mmkreddy1111/Python-4-DevOps/Day-2.md

    ```

 ### 4. List:
    - Ordered collection of items, which can be of different types.
+List is mutable, it can be changed.

    Example: